WHY MUSIC THERAPY WORKS?

 Music therapy helps autistic children to recover the structure they have lost due to autism.
 Music also helps to increase attention and singing helps to increase communication ( many autistic children are non-verbal ).

 Music is also powerful for people with Parkinson’s Disease.
 People living with Parkinson's disease typically experience tremors in the limbs and face, body stiffness, and difficulty moving and that often contributes to depression and anxiety.
 Rhythm affects movement, with improvements seen in step length and timing, coordination, balance and body posture.
 Due to the fact, music has such a strong effect on our emotions, it works well as a tool, to express and to uplift feelings.

-Music is organised in mathematical ratios and that is why our brains really love to it!
+Music is organised in mathematical ratios and that is why our brains like it!